Where the Wild Things Are (film): Suitability for children

-Warner Bros. initially feared that the film was not family friendly and would frighten children, but these fears were not shared by Jonze or Sendak.
+Warner Bros. initially feared that the film was not family-friendly and would frighten children, but these fears were not shared by Jonze or Sendak.
 Jonze refused to compromise, and Maurice Sendak said after having seen a completed cut of the film, "I've never seen a movie that looked or felt like this.
 And it's [Spike Jonze's] personal 'this.'
 And he's not afraid of himself.
-He's a real artist that lets it come through in the work.
+He's a real artist who lets it come through in the work.
 So he's touched me.
 He's touched me very much."
 After seeing the finished product, a Warner Bros. executive stated of Jonze, "He's a perfectionist and just kept working on it, but now we know that at the end of the day he nailed it."

 Film classification agencies have tended to assign "parental guidance" ratings rather than general or family ratings.
 MPAA in the United States assessed a PG rating "for mild thematic elements, some adventure action, and brief language".
 A PG rating was also declared in the United Kingdom by BBFC, citing "mild threat and brief violence".
 In Canada, the film also received a PG rating in Ontario with an alert for frightening scenes while Quebec awarded a General rating.
 British Columbia also assessed the film with a G rating with a proviso that it "may frighten young children".
-In Ireland the film has been classified PG because of what is claimed as having "mild" violence Similarly in South Africa, the film received a PG rating with a consumer content Violence indicator, noting there were "moments of mildish menace and poignant themes."
+In Ireland the film has been classified PG because of what is claimed as having "mild" violence.
+Similarly in South Africa, the film received a PG rating with a consumer content Violence indicator, noting there were "moments of mildish menace and poignant themes."
 Australia also applied a PG rating to the film and noted "mild violence and scary scenes".

 The movie's release generated conflicting views over whether it is harmful to expose children to frightening scenes.
 Jonze indicated that his goal was "to make a movie about childhood" rather than to create a children's movie.
 Dan Fellman, Warner Brothers' head of movie distribution, noted that the film's promotion was not directed towards children, advising parents to exercise their own discretion.
 In an interview with Newsweek, Sendak stated that parents who deemed the film's content to be too disturbing for children should "go to hell.
 That's a question I will not tolerate" and he further noted "I saw the most horrendous movies that were unfit for child's eyes.
 So what?
 I managed to survive."